solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ## Alternatives Considered

-We have discussed three alternative approaches.
+We have discussed the following alternative approaches.

-- The first approach is to set a threshold on stake balance, and limit the epoch rewards to the accounts with stake balance above the threshold.
+1. Simply set a threshold on stake balance, and limit the epoch rewards to the accounts with stake balance above the threshold.
 This will effectively reduce the number of stake rewards to be distributed, and reduce reward distribution time at the epoch boundary.
 However, this will impact stake accounts with small balance.
 To receive rewards, the small stake accounts will be forced to join stake pools, which some may be hesitant to do.

-- The second approach is to handle reward distributions through transactions with specialized native reward programs.
+2. Handle reward distributions through transactions with specialized native reward programs.
 While this approach is optimal, it requires significant modifications and doesn't align with the current reward code.

-- The third approach is a completely asynchronous epoch rewards calculation and distribution, in which both reward computation and rewards distribution are asynchronous.
-This is a more general approach.
-However, it is also a more complex approach.
+3. A completely asynchronous epoch rewards calculation and distribution, in which both reward computation and rewards distribution are asynchronous.
+   This is the most general approach.
+However, it is also the most complex approach.
 The reward computation states would have to be maintained across multiple blocks.
-The transition between the reward calculation and reward distribution would need to be synchronized in the cluster.
+The transition between the reward calculation and reward distribution would need to be synchronized across the cluster.
 And cluster restart during reward computation would have to be handled specially.

+4. An other approach is similar to the current proposal with additional per-block reward reserve sysvar accounts.
+Those sysvar accounts are introduced to track and verify the rewards distributed per block.
+The per-block reward reserve sysvar accounts add additional checks and safety for reward distribution.
+However, they also add addition cost to block processing, especially for the first block in the epoch.
+The first block is already computationally heavily - it is responsible for processing all the reward computation.
+The additional cost of those sysvars puts more burden onto that block and hurt the timing for it.

 ## Detailed Design